 10.5.4.
 Vacancy in the office of the President.
 If the office of President becomes vacant, the President-Elect shall assume the office of President, and the office of President-Elect shall remain vacant until the next general election.
 If at any time both such positions are vacant, the Board of Directors shall appoint a new President (who may but need not be a member of the Board of Directors at the time of appointment), who shall serve in such position only until the expiration of the Board term that ends immediately after the next general election; at the time of such election, the members shall elect a President and President-Elect.

 Section 11.2.
 Qualifications.
-In order to be eligible for a Board or Advisor position (whether elected or appointed), a candidate must: (1) have been a General member for a minimum of five years, with lapses in membership of less than 6 cumulative months; (2) not have a material conflict of interest that would disqualify the person from holding the intended office; (3) not have been found guilty of a Code of Ethics violation; (4) not be a publisher, acquiring editor, or agent who actively acquires romance fiction or actively offers representation to writers of romance fiction, as further described in RWA policy.
+In order to be eligible for a Board or Advisor position (whether elected or appointed), a candidate must: (1) have been a General member for a minimum of five consecutive years, with any lapses in membership being less than six cumulative months in duration; (2) not have a material conflict of interest that would disqualify the person from holding the intended office; (3) not have been found to have violated the RWA Code of Ethics; (4) not be a publisher, acquiring editor, or agent who actively acquires romance fiction or actively offers representation to writers of romance fiction, as further described in RWA policy.
 An individual who has served a full term as President is no longer eligible to run for or hold any Board or Advisor positions.
 Candidates for specific positions must also have the following qualifications:

 11.2.1.
-President-Elect.
-Candidates for President-Elect must: (1) have been General members for a minimum of five consecutive years immediately preceding filing for office, with any lapses in membership being less than six cumulative months in duration; (2) be the author or co-author of at least three romance novels published in the past five years as defined in RWA policy; (3) have published or contracted to publish at least one romance novel, as defined in RWA policy, within the two years immediately preceding filing for office; and (4) must have completed one full year of Board service but cannot have more than six years of cumulative RWA Board and/or RWA Advisor service.
+President.
+Candidates for President must: (1) have been General members for a minimum of five consecutive years immediately preceding filing for office, with any lapses in membership being less than six cumulative months in duration; (2) be the author or co-author of at least three romance novels published in the past five years as defined in RWA policy; (3) have published or contracted to publish at least one romance novel, as defined in RWA policy, within the two years immediately preceding filing for office; and (4) must have completed one full year of RWA Board service, but cannot have had more than six years of cumulative RWA Board and/or RWA Advisor service.
 Except in cases of a special election, the President must have served as President-Elect prior to assuming the presidency.

 Section 11.3.
 Term Lengths and Limitations.
 An individual may hold only one position on the Board at any time, and no candidate may run for more than one position at a time.
 Officers and Directors may run for office or an advisory position while serving on the Board.
 Advisors may run for an advisory or Board position while serving as an Advisor.
 Terms shall commence on the first day of the fiscal year.